ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 However, there is no guarantee in the base protocol that the packet header length of EAGER_MSGRTM will not change.

-In fact, because of the existance of the handshake subprotocol, the packet header length of an EAGER_MSGRTM will definitely change.
+In fact, because of the existence of the handshake subprotocol, the packet header length of an EAGER_MSGRTM will definitely change.
 Recall that the handshake subprotocol's workflow is:

 Before receiving handshake packet, an endpoint will always include the optional raw address header in REQ packets.